 An anecdotal story:

-Ready to head back to Meknes, but the taxi engine wouldn’t start.
+I was ready to head back to Meknes, but the taxi engine wouldn’t start.
 As if this is a common occurrence, which I am guessing it was, our driver hopped out and started pushing us backwards, lining us up to go downhill.
-A few of his mates joined the pushing, and we began coasting downhill, the driver hopped in, and eventually, he popped the clutch, and the engine turned over.
+A few of his mates joined the pushing, and we began coasting downhill.
+The driver hopped in, and eventually, he popped the clutch, and the engine turned over.

 Shop and discover the souks